Lucio Cabañas: Death

-According to the Mexican government, Cabañas and three other guerillas were found in El Otatal, Tecpan de Galeana were killed in combat on December 2nd, 1974.
-Newer information contests that Cabañas killed himself to avoid capture or was executed by the Mexican military.
+According to the Mexican government, Cabañas and three other guerrillas were found in El Otatal, Tecpan de Galeana, and were killed in combat on December 2, 1974.
+Newer information contends that Cabañas killed himself to avoid capture or was executed by the Mexican military.

 Legacy

-There are a number of legends about him, including that he had five women bodyguards and carried a bag full of money that he distributed to the poor.
+There are a number of legends about Cabañas, including that he had five women bodyguards and carried a bag full of money that he distributed to the poor.
 Those are most likely "tall tales"; similar legends have been built around Pancho Villa and Emiliano Zapata.

-In recent, years, Cabañas has become a left-wing icon in Mexico, much like Che Guevara and Subcomandante Marcos.
-During recent social movements, including the 2006 clashes between teachers and the state government of Oaxaca, Cabañas's face appeared on banners alongside those of Guevara and Vladimir Lenin.
+In recent years, Cabañas has become a left-wing icon in Mexico, much like Che Guevara and Subcomandante Marcos.
+During recent social movements, including the 2006 clashes between teachers and the state government of Oaxaca, his face appeared on banners alongside those of Guevara and Vladimir Lenin.

 In popular culture

-The writer Carlos Montemayor recounts the history of the Party of the Poor in his 1990 book Guerra en el Paraíso (War in Paradise).
+The writer Carlos Montemayor recounts the history of the Party of the Poor and the life of Cabañs as a guerrilla in his 1990 book Guerra en el Paraíso (War in Paradise).
 The book El guerrillero by Camarada Ernesto refers to Lucio Cabañas, the PDLP and the sierra.See the documentary La Guerrilla y la Esperanza: Lucio Cabañas (La Rabia Films, 2005).

 Guerrilla groups such as the Revolutionary Democratic People's Army, Revolutionary Army of the Insurgent People and the Popular Revolutionary Army that operated in the state of Guerrero reflected as a direct influence the methodology and outreach to indigenous communities.

 Murder of his widow

 On 3 July 2011, it was reported that the widow of Cabañas, Isabel Ayala Nava, was assassinated, along with her sister, as the two women exited a church in Xaltianguis, Guerrero.
 The killers fired from a vehicle; one then got down and stole the cell phones from the victims.
-Isabel Ayala had recently been demanding justice over the killing of her brother.
+Isabel Ayala had recently been demanding justice over the killing of her husband.